Auto Repair Shop Marketing

 Who is my ideal client?

-Before you even started your business you should of done some research into your potential clients.
-How many people live and work within a 5 mile circle?
-What socio economic group are they in?
+Before you even started your business you should have done some research into your potential clients.
+How many people live and work within a 5-mile circle?
+What socio-economic group are they in?
 Do they own their own homes?
 How many cars do they have, what types of cars are they?
 What is the most popular radio station and newspaper?